muarshad01/Docker_and_Kubernetes/02_Manipulating_Containers_with_the_Docker.md

 ```
 $ docker create hello-world         # A long string of characters printed out.
 This is CONTAINER_ID.
-$ docker start -a CONTAINER_ID      # -a (attach) makes docker watch for output coming from "container" and print it to your terminal
 $ docker start    CONTAINER_ID
+$ docker start -a CONTAINER_ID      # -a (attach) makes docker watch for output coming from "container" and print it to your terminal.
 ```

 ***

 ## 16: Restarting Stopped Containers

 ```
-$ docker ps --all                   # List of all containers that we've ever created
+$ docker ps --all                   # List of ALL containers that we've ever created
 ```

 CONTAINER_ID    IMAGE   COMMAND CREATED STATUS  PORTS   NAMES